 If you’re searching for a comfortable, affordable hotel in Munich, Germany that is just outside the downtown area, the Holiday Inn Express Munich City West, Munich is worth checking out.
 I recently spent a week staying at the hotel with my husband.
 From its convenient location a stone’s throw from public transportation to its inclusive breakfast buffet, it just might be my new Munich go-to hotel.

 Nuremberg, Germany is a city with a rich history and lots of traditions.
 The city is in Franconia, the northern region of Bavaria was a major medieval city and was home to artist and inventor Albrecht Dürer.
 Big brother Munich is in the south and casts a shadow that’s hard to escape.
-While Munich might be thought of as the Beer Capital, Nuremberg has something to offer in that respect as well: Nuremberg Red Beer or Rotbier.
+While Munich might be thought of as the Bavarian Beer Capital, Nuremberg has something to offer in that respect as well: Nuremberg Red Beer or Rotbier.
 But what is Nuremberg Red Beer?
 I decided to find out.

 As soon as there is the slightest hint of warm or nice weather, Biergarten across Bavaria will start popping up.
 Those long wooden tables and large umbrellas will begin to be set up.
-But even in the colder months or bad weather you can always turn to your favorite Wirtshaus, or pub.
+But even in the colder months or in bad weather you can always turn to your favorite Wirtshaus, or pub.